fabian-sp/GGLasso/paper/paper.md

 # Statement of need

 Currently, there is no Python package for solving Group Graphical Lasso problems.
 The Single Graphical Lasso problem is implemented in `scikit-learn` [@Pedregosa2011], however with no extension for latent variables.
-The package `regain` [@Tomasi2018] contains solvers for Single and Fused Graphical Lasso problem, with and without latent variables.
-We propose a uniform framework for solving Graphical Lasso problems and provide solvers for Group Graphical Lasso problems (with and without latent variables).
-Moreover, we implement a block-wise ADMM solver for SGL problems following [@Witten2011] which is severly faster than current solvers for large, sparse problems.
+The package `regain` [@Tomasi2018] contains solvers for Single and Fused Graphical Lasso problems, with and without latent variables.
+With `GGLasso`, we make the following contributions:

+* Proposing a uniform framework for solving Graphical Lasso problems.
+* Providing solvers for Group Graphical Lasso problems (with and without latent variables).
+* Providing a solver for -- what we call -- *nonconforming GGL* problems where not all variables are contained in every instance.
+We demonstrate a usecase of such a formulation in the context of microbial consensus networks.
+* Implementing a block-wise ADMM solver for SGL problems following [@Witten2011] as well as proximal point solvers FGL and GGL problems.

 In the table below we give an overview of existing functionalities and the `GGLasso` package.

 |       | scikit-learn |  regain |  GGLasso | comment |
 | ----------- | ----------- | ----------- | ----------- | ----------- |